noporpoise/vcf-slim/README.md

 Annotate a VCF with homopolymer run tag (`HRun=`)

-Homopolymer is defined as a variant which only changes the length of a run of bases in the reference.
+`HRun` is the number of bases either side of the variant in the reference that match the variant sequence.
+Annotation is only applied to biallelic indels.

 Compile:

-    make HTSLIB=../htslib
+    make HTSLIB=../htslib all

 Run tests: